Riviera71/Flare-Switch/README.md

     /switch/flare/config/

-Here you can enable fullscreen, change the game resolution, enable mouse-move, and change keybindings.
-The settings files are created the first time you run Flare.
+Here you can change keybindings.

 ## Save Files